niclastanskanen/Antonios-Pizza/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://niclastanskanen.github.io/Project1/
+The live link can be found here - [Antonio's pizza](https://niclastanskanen.github.io/Antonios-Pizza/)

 ## Credits